If you’re struggling to navigate through the world of influencer marketing, you’re not alone.

 What they lack in huge follower numbers they make up for in authenticity, relatable content, brand loyalty, and higher-quality content production in some cases.

 “The concept that an influencer must have millions of followers to be valuable to a brand is misleading.
 The reality is that the larger the following an influencer has, the lower the engagement rate is.
-Hiring a combination of micro-influencers and celebrity influencers may raise the ROI of a campaign and lower the overall marketing spend.” – Barrett Wissman in Micro-Influencers: The Marketing Force Of The Future?
+Hiring a combination of micro-influencers and celebrity influencers may raise the ROI of a campaign and lower the overall marketing spend”

 Oghosa (pronounced Owosa) is a vlogger based in the UK.
 Her content is all about food, movies, culture, travel, and she regularly posts about life as a young Nigerian woman.

 Liliam is a visual makeup artist and beauty brand ambassador based in the US.
-Her covers unboxings, makeup tutorials, ambassador content and some incredible visual effects.
+She covers unboxings, makeup tutorials, ambassador content and some incredible visual effects.

 Instagram: 63,300 followers